section-engineering-education/engineering-education/content/articles/guide-to-run-react-native-app-with-typescript/index.md

 React Native runs of JavaScript by default.
-However, to leverage the advantages that Typescript (a superset of JavaScript) offers, it is possible to set up your whole React Native apps to run wholes on Typescript.
-This guide aims to thoroughly introduce you to running React Native apps with Typescript.
+However, to leverage Typescript's advantages (a superset of JavaScript) offers, it is possible to set up your whole React Native apps to run entirely on Typescript.
+This guide aims to briefly introduce you to running React Native apps with Typescript.
 We will learn the advantages of running React Native apps with Typescript and how to set them up with React Native.
 In the end, we will create a very handy blog application that uses Typescript to run the React Native application.

 ### Requirements
 To follow along with this tutorial, you'll need the following: